ivan-guerra/programmador.com/content/posts/2023/keylogger.md

 Beyond that, you have to decide how to record keystrokes.
 Be responsible with how you use this or any keylogger!

-The complete project source with build instructions, usage, etc. is available on GitHub under [keylogger][7].
+Note, this project has since been rewritten in Rust.
+The complete project source is available on GitHub under [keylogger][7].
+The Rust implementation is **much** simpler.
+The rdev crate does a lot of the heavy lifting when it comes to key press detection.

 [1]: https://programmador.com/posts/2023/keyboard-hell/
 [2]: https://en.cppreference.com/w/cpp/string/byte/isprint